makingtheimpact/show-my-social-icons/readme.txt

 8. Preview of icons displayed in a widget area.

 == Changelog ==

+= 1.0.75 =
+* Added GitHub Updater to check for updates.

 = 1.0.74 =
 * Added support for additional platforms.